 If you pursue a claim for compensation, then there are various factors that will be taken into consideration when it comes to the amount of compensation you could receive.
 Not only could you make a claim for the injuries you have experienced, but you a good law firm will tell you that you may also have grounds to make a claim for the damage of personal property, financial loss, and travel expenses.

 General damages are the term used to describe the compensation that has been awarded to those involved in an accident.
 The compensation covers loss of amenity, pain, and the suffering you have experienced due to the injury.

 A personal injury that results in serious repercussion on your health could hinder your potential earnings.
 In some scenarios, the recovery process could be extremely intense and timely, meaning your potential earnings have been seriously affected.
-If that is the case, then this will be taken into consideration when presenting your claim.
+If that is the case, then loss of earnings will be taken into consideration when presenting your claim.

 During the recovery process, you will undoubtedly visit a medical professional for guidance and treatment.
 If you incur costs for travelling to and from medical appointments, you could make a claim to cover the cost.
 You may also make a travel expenses claim if your injury has restricted you from being able to drive.